 With the shift in schedules and work comes the task of making sure all the equipment is up to snuff.
 Spray gear is leak tested with red dye.
 Mix rigs are inspected and checked.
 PPE is reviewed, inspected and replaced or issued as necessary.
 An airplane zooming across the valley streaming a mixture of herbicide is not good for public relations.
 A mix rig that spews chemicals is a danger to the loaders and the surrounding area.
 Rinse out procedures are enhanced and every loader truck carries a supply of ammonia.
 We schedule all insecticide work to be flown first, aircraft hoppers and mix rigs are double rinsed at the end of the day or in the interim if shifting from herbicide to insecticide.
 These are things that are normal checks and balances for our operation.
 Herbicide work brings a redoubling of those efforts.
 None of us can ever say it’s safe to rely on yesterday’s conditions.

 Daylight flying brings about another concern for our crews.
 The difference between working at noon as opposed to midnight is it’s prime time for the ag commissioner’s people to be out and about.
 Surprise inspections are things we don’t want to be surprised by.
 Non compliance with regulations bring nasty letters and hefty fines.
 As a pilot it’s my responsibility to ensure myself and the crew I’m working with is on their toes and keeping to standards.
-If your crew isn’t wearing their PPE, being sloppy, careless, or dragging a leaking hose around, you need to speak up.
+If your crew isn’t wearing their ppe equipment, being sloppy, careless, or dragging a leaking hose around, you need to speak up.
 It’s for their own safety as well as the good of the company.
+Appropriate PPE can be bought from various sources to ensure that each member of staff is protected.
+Whether it’s from customlanyards4all or elsewhere, it’s vital that it’s worn.
 An inspection will fly by in a few minutes if everything is going right.
 It’ll shut you down if it’s not.
 We always tend to get in a hurry.
 It’s still hot this time of year, and a guy with several things going at once will inevitably leave his gloves off, overlook a leak, or fail to put his chemical resistant suit on.
 We can’t be in such a hurry we take short cuts or round off the corners.
 It will definitely bite you.

 As pilots we train continually to be good at what we do.
 As ag pilots, we must train even more.
 There’s a big stack of chips on the table every time the money handle goes down.
 Once the chemical leaves the booms, it’s going to go away and there ain’t no getting it back.
 Like firing a gun, you’d better make sure of your target before you pull the trigger.
 You can’t put the spent bullet back in the barrel.